spaceitup/checkout-android/README.rst

 Grouping of Payment Methods
 ===========================

-The Android Payment SDK supports grouping of payment methods within a card in the payment page.
+The SDK supports grouping of payment methods within a card in the payment page.
 By default the SDK supports one group which contains the payment methods Visa, Mastercard and American Express.
 The default grouping of payment methods in the Payment SDK is defined in `groups.json <./payment/src/main/res/raw/groups.json>`_

 Customise grouping
 ------------------

-The SDK allow customisation of which payment methods are grouped together in a card.
+The SDK allow customisation which payment methods are grouped together in a card.
 Customisation is done by setting the resource ID of a grouping Json settings file in the SDK prior to showing the payment page.
-Payment methods can only be grouped together in a card when they contain the same set of InputElements.
+Payment methods can only be grouped together when they have the same set of InputElements.
 If InputElements of grouped Payment Methods differ then each Payment Method will be shown in its own card in the payment page.
 The following example shows how to create two groups, first group contains Mastercard and Amex and the second group